VictorPavlushin/netbox-netdev-inventory/docs/import.rst

 -------------------------

-Before importing the data of a device, it should be created in Netbox. netbox-netprod-importer will not create a device for the user, as it is difficult to do so by staying infrastructure agnostic.
-It just needs a hostname and all fields required by Netbox, the rest being part of the listed features will be populated by netbox-netprod-importer.
+Before importing the data of a device, it should be created in Netbox. netbox-netdev-inventory will not create a device for the user, as it is difficult to do so by staying infrastructure agnostic.
+It just needs a hostname and all fields required by Netbox, the rest being part of the listed features will be populated by netbox-netdev-inventory.

 Usage